devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - Every setting is not Available so check your self
 - Intel Virtualization Technology.

-### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
-Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
-### You will get display glitches only while installing the macOS via USB or any flash drive.
-But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
 <hr>
 # INSTALLATION
 ## macOS Bigsur Online Installer with Windows And Mac Users: